andOlga/umineko-catbox-english/CONTRIBUTING.md

 As a workaround, do note that the entire text for Bern's game is also mirrored in the actual script file.
 You may choose to inform your users of the ability to use the backlog to browse through the script, instead of translating the exefs text, if your language cannot be reasonably made work with the length requirements.

+# Translating into languages with non-English characters

+Many languages, even Latin-based ones, include characters that are not found in English.
+The game does not correctly handle these, so some hacking is required.

+First, open up `replace_chars.js` and add the list of special characters in your language to the `intlCharacters` array.

+Secondly, replace the base game's fonts with ones that have the characters your language needs.
+The `repack/fnt` folder has tools to generate the .fnt files you will need.

+Finally, create a "font_manifests" folder in the project root, generate the manifests for your fonts (once again using `repack/fnt`) and place them in `font_manifests/regular` and `font_manifests/bold`.

+On a final note, please be aware that the `@b` tag (for furigana) will not work correctly with languages that contain special characters.
+You may choose to write the appropriate descriptions in parentheses instead.

 # Editing images